Munich Philharmonic: The World Wars

 Up until this time the orchestra, which by 1910 was known as the Munich Konzertverein Orchestra, was privately funded, but during World War I finances became tight and players were called for military service, forcing the orchestra to cease operation.
 After the war, the orchestra was taken over by the City of Munich and restarted under the leadership of composer Hans Pfitzner, soon replaced by Bruckner pioneer Siegmund von Hausegger.
 In 1928, the orchestra acquired its current name.

-After the rise of the Nazi party in 1933, the orchestra stamped its scores with swastikas and the words "The Orchestra of the Fascist Movement".
-(The swastikas weren’t removed until the early 1990s.)
+After the rise of the Nazi party in 1933, the orchestra had to its scores with swastikas and the words "The Orchestra of the capital of the Movement"(German: Orchester der Hauptstadt der Bewegung).
 In 1938, the pro-Nazi conductor Oswald Kabasta became chief conductor, raising its musical standards even as World War II began.

-During the war, the Tonhalle was destroyed and the orchestra, homeless, was again shut-down for a period.
-After the war, fortunes recovered under the music directors Hans Rosbaud and Rudolf Kempe and in 1979, Sergiu Celibidache took over, raising the orchestra to the highest world-class standards.
-Notoriously demanding of his players, Celibidache created a unique sound for the orchestra.
+During the war, the Tonhalle was destroyed and the orchestra, without a permanent base, was suspended for a period.
+After the war, fortunes recovered under the music directors Hans Rosbaud and Rudolf Kempe.
+In 1979, Sergiu Celibidache took over, driving an increase in the orchestra's standards and public profile..

-Munich vs. Conant

-In a well-publicised case, Celibidache tried to remove principal trombonist Abbie Conant from her position because of her gender, and paid her less than her male colleagues without her knowledge.
-The City of Munich, the Philharmonic's owner, complainedThe plaintiff does not possess the necessary physical strength to be a leader of the trombone section; she is not in the position to clearly lead the trombone group.
-Apart from that, she lacks the required empathy to translate the artistic wishes of the General Music DirectorConant successfully sued the City of Munich, after a lengthy legal procedure, in 1983.
-Only thereafter was she paid the same male colleagues along with being reinstated as full first soloist status.
-The court found that “The suit is permissible because the change in work assignments, due to the lack of a substantiated argument, is unjustified.”

-“The accused has not justified their demotion with facts, but rather generalized value judgments.”

-“Above and beyond that, they do not say when (date) the alleged mistakes happened.
-They also do not mention when the plaintiff was given a warning.”

-“It is therefore not possible for the court to determine what the plaintiff did wrong, or determinable whether she took the alleged warnings to heart, or in other words, whether the mistakes were made again after the warning.”Reportedly, Conant's audition was the last to be held using blind audition.